 Basecamp tells you why it’s time to try “the Basecamp way” before explaining anything else:

-The sobering-up effect is especially important the instance riiight before your visitors convert (or change their minds).
-It’s that moment your visitors think they’re done weighing all their options and are about to click your CTA or make their purchase…
+The sobering-up effect is the moment riiight before your visitors convert (or change their minds).
+It’s that moment your visitors think they’re done weighing their options and are about to click your CTA or make a purchase…

 Then the reality of giving something up (aka the cost) hits them.
 They ask themselves again — how badly do I need this?

 Motivation is an internal process that makes us move toward a goal.
-Some concepts to consider that may trigger our visitor’s movement forward (toward that CTA conversion):
+Here are some concepts to consider that may trigger our visitor’s movement forward, toward that CTA conversion: